beeware/batavia/docs/intro/tutorial-1.rst

     div.innerHTML = div.innerHTML + '\n\nHello, World!\n\n'

-What you should notice is that except for the ``dom`` prefix, this is the same API that you would use in Javascript to open a new browser window, set the page title, and add some text to the end of an element.
-The entire browser DOM is exposed in this way, so anything you can do in Javascript, you can do in Batavia.
+What you should notice is that except for the ``dom`` prefix, this is the same API that you would use in JavaScript to open a new browser window, set the page title, and add some text to the end of an element.
+The entire browser DOM is exposed in this way, so anything you can do in JavaScript, you can do in Batavia.

-You can even use this code in the sample code window: copy and paste this code into the "run code" text box, click "Run code", and you get a popup window.
+You can even use this code in the sample code window: copy and paste this code into the "run code" text box, click "Run your code!", and you get a popup window.

 .. _inspect the source code: https://github.com/pybee/batavia/blob/master/testserver/sample.py